top of page

 Prague was not bombed during WWII so is intact and beautiful.

-The old town square is the historical center.
+The old town square is the historical center but the whole city is historic.

 The vistas were grand, but this trip I was far more focused on small details.
 The first things I noticed in Prague were the stone relief carvings.